pvpocs/content/ai/gradient_descent.md

 To mitigate the effects of local minima and saddle points, strategies focus on improving the optimizer's ability to **explore** the landscape effectively:

 - **Reduce Batch Size:** Introduces stochasticity, helping the optimizer escape shallow minima or saddle points.
 It allows the optimizer to explore more of the loss surface, potentially finding better minima.
 - **Reduce the Learning Rate:** A smaller learning rate helps avoid overshooting good minima, while a schedule or warm restarts can aid in navigating the landscape.
 A reduced learning rate provides fine-grained updates, aiding in precise convergence once near a minimum.
+Although this approach may not be necessary whe we use adaptive learning rate methods like Adam.

 - **Use Optimizer Variants:** Advanced optimizers like Adam or RMSprop adjust learning rates adaptively, which can help traverse complex landscapes.